SpeciesFileGroup/taxonworks_doc/faq/nomenclature.md

   second protonym is entered to the TaxonWorks database, the *nomen nudum* could be linked to the available name (valid or invalid) with a TaxonName Relationship "unavailable or invalid".

+## How to enter the author for misspeled name?

+The name which is not spelled correctly, the original source, where the misspelling was introduced, is still required.
+The role is not require, because the author string is always generated from the correctly spelled protonym.

+## How can I record the history of the taxon which had several historical *Incertae sedis* placements?

+The *incertae sedis* relationship always correspond to the current placement of the taxon.
+For example, a species assigned to the family, instead of proper genus as a parent.
+Normally, this will be marked as an invalid placement, the *incertae sedis* relationship helps to override the error.
+For historical placements, a different relationship should be used:
+*source classified as*.

 # Contributors